CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 ### Task 1: Create the code component

-1. Start **Visual Studio Code** using the shortcut available on the desktop.
+1. Start **Visual Studio Code** if not already open using the shortcut available on the desktop.

    ![](images/L04/vscode1.png)